Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Through these maps, user input gestures are associated with intent-handlers.
 ### The activity-handler's display: State display and partial display updates
 An activity-handler always has a current display state and a function to display it.
-This function is always called by the SessionManager.
+This function is always called by the EngagementManager.
 This state is displayed when the activity-handler is first loaded into the app
 or if the apps gets switched out and back in by the OS.
 An activity-handler's state display can also be initiated by one of its intent-handlers.

 An activity-handler's display may also be updated partially by an intent-handler.
 The intent-handler specifies a rectanguler sub-area of the screen
-in an update request to the SessionManager
+in an update request to the EngagementManager
-then draws the area when the request's execution is signalled by the SessionManager.
+then draws the area when the request's execution is signalled by the EngagementManager.
 Partial display updates are more efficient
 but require more book-keeping by the intent-handler.

 wxWidgets provides a library of graphic drawing functions
 and the activity-handler stores display parameters such as screen dimensions and fonts.
-### Engage and Disengage from the SessionManager
+### Engage and Disengage from the EngagementManager
-An activity-handler may initialize itself when it is engaged by the SessionManager
+An activity-handler may initialize itself when it is engaged by the EngagementManager
 via its on_engage() function
-or wind itself up when it is disengaged by the SessionManager via its on_disengage() function
+or wind itself up when it is disengaged by the EngagementManager via its on_disengage() function
 ### Serialization
 An activity-handler must serialize it's state to/from a file
-when told to do so by the SessionManager via a serialize() function.
+when told to do so by the EngagementManager via a serialize() function.
 ### Intent-Handlers
 An intent-handler is a single function that operates in 2 phases.
 1. It is called in "NOTIFY" phase by a user-input-map to initiate intent handling.
 In this phase it performs any of it's own actions and then does one of two things:
 a.
-It initiates a partial display udpate request to the SessionManager
+It initiates a partial display udpate request to the EngagementManager
 specifying a rectangular area of the screen it will update.
 b.
 It updates the activity-handler's data state
-and initiates a full-screen display-state request to the SessionManager.
+and initiates a full-screen display-state request to the EngagementManager.
-2. It is called in "EXECUTE" phase by the SessionManager
+2. It is called in "EXECUTE" phase by the EngagementManager
 if it made a partial display update request.
 In this phase it draws to the update area it had requested.